Introducing Chickens to their New Home

 Feeding advice and tips:

-Water needs to be fresh every day, if left for several days you will get a build-up of algae and harmful bacteria.
-Pelleted feed (Layers Pellets) is their staple diet and they need adlib access, they won't overeat.
+Water should be fresh every day.
+If left for several days you will get a build-up of algae and harmful bacteria.
+Pelleted feed (Layers Pellets) is their staple diet and they need ad lib access, they won't overeat.

 The feed will go stale if left for more than a few days so again only put out what they will eat in a day or two.
 Don't be tempted to give their corn treat, or any other treat, first thing in the morning as this will stop them from eating the pellets.
 Mid-morning onwards for treats, but not too many!

 Photo: Leave water and feed in the run area, not inside the house

 Young birds, at point of lay or younger, or barn reared hens, may not be used to perching.

 Don't worry about this in the early days, the main thing is to get your hens settled into their new chicken house after their journey in the travel box.

 If, after a few weeks, or if they are older than 25 weeks, and still not perching at night then you should take steps to encourage them to perch.

 This will involve you accessing the house once they have gone to bed.
 Quietly, slowly and gently you should pick up the bird with your hands on either side of its body to hold the wings down.